geoschem/GCHP/docs/source/user-guide/configuration-files.rst

    data is unavailable.
 Default values may be used by specifying file path :file:`/dev/null`.

-:file:`GCHP.rc`
+:ref:`gchp-rc`
    Controls high-level aspects of the simulation, including grid type and resolution, core distribution, stretched-grid parameters, timesteps, and restart filename.
-Values are automatically set from settings in :file:`setCommonRunSettings.sh`.
+Values are automatically set from settings in :ref:`set-common-run-settings-sh`.

-:file:`geoschem_config.yml`
+:ref:`cfg-gc-yml`
    Primary config file for GEOS-Chem.
 Same file format as in GEOS-Chem Classic but containing only options relevant to GCHP.
-Some fields are automatically updated from settings in :file:`setCommonRunSettings.sh`.
+Some fields are automatically updated from settings in :ref:`set-common-run-settings-sh`.

-:file:`HEMCO_Config.rc`
+:ref:`cfg-hco-cfg`
-   Contains emissions information used by HEMCO.
+   Contains emissions information used by `HEMCO
-   Same function as in GEOS-Chem Classic except only HEMCO name, species, scale IDs, category, and hierarchy are used.
+   <https://hemco.readthedocs.io>`_.
+Same function as in `GEOS-Chem
-   Diagnostic frequency, file path, read frequency, and units are ignored, and are instead stored in GCHP config file :file:`ExtData.rc`.
-   All HEMCO variables listed in :file:`HEMCO_Config.rc` for enabled emissions must also have an entry in :file:`ExtData.rc`.
+   Classic <https://geos-chem.readthedocs.io>`_ except only HEMCO name, species, scale IDs, category, and hierarchy are used.
+Diagnostic frequency, file path, read frequency, and units are ignored, and are instead stored in  GCHP config file :ref:`extdata-rc`.
+All HEMCO variables listed in :file:`cfg-hco-cfg` for enabled emissions must also have an entry in :file:`extdata-rc`.

-:file:`HEMCO_Diagn.rc`
+:ref:`cfg-hco-diagn`
-   Contains information mapping :file:`HISTORY.rc` diagnostic names to HEMCO containers.
-Same function as in GEOS-Chem Classic except that not all items in :file:`HEMCO_Diagn.rc` will be output; only emissions listed in :file:`HISTORY.rc` will be included in diagnostics.
-All GCHP diagnostics listed in :file:`HISTORY.rc` that start with Emis, Hco, or Inv must have a corresponding entry in :file:`HEMCO_Diagn.rc`.
+   Contains information mapping :ref:`history-rc` diagnostic names to HEMCO containers.
+Same function as in GEOS-Chem Classic except that not all items in :ref:`cfg-hco-cfg` will be output;
+   only emissions listed in :ref:`history-rc` will be included in diagnostics.
+All GCHP diagnostics listed in :ref:`history-rc` that start with :literal:`Emis`, :literal:`Hco`, or :literal:`Inv` must have a corresponding entry in :ref:`cfg-hco-diagn`.

-:file:`HISTORY.rc`
+:ref:`history-rc`
-   Config file for the MAPL History component.
+   Config file for the MAPL :program:`HISTORY` component.
 It configures diagnostic output from GCHP.
-There is an option in :file:`setCommonRunSettings.sh` to auto-update this file based on settings configured there, including duration, frequency, and which collections to update.
+There is an option in :ref:`set-common-run-settings-sh` to auto-update this file based on settings configured there, including duration, frequency, and which collections to update.

-:file:`input.nml`
+   Please see our :ref:`history-diag-guide` supplemental guide for a list of GEOS-Chem diagnostic collections.

+:ref:`input-nml`
    Namelist used in advection for domain stack size and stretched grid parameters.
 Users should not need to update this.

-:file:`logging.yml`
+:ref:`logging-yml`
    Config file for the NASA MAPL logger package included in GCHP for logging.
 This package uses a hierarchy of loggers, such as info, warnings, error, and debug, to extract non-GEOS-Chem information about GCHP runs and print it to log file :file:`allPEs.log`.
 Use this file to debug problems with data inputs.

-:file:`setCommonRunSettings.sh`
+:ref:`set-common-run-settings-sh`
    This file is a bash script where you can set commonly changed run settings.
 It auto-updates other configuration files when it is sourced.
 It makes it easier to manage configuring GCHP since settings can be changed from one file rather than across multiple configuration files.

+:ref:`cfg-spec-db`
+   The GEOS-Chem Species Database, a YAML file containing species metadata.
+You will not need to modify this unless you add or remove species from one of the GEOS-Chem chemistry mechanisms.